AlinaTendler/LHL-Project-1-SQL/starting_with_questions.md

 **United States.**

-The query is very  simple, but the problem is that we don't have enough data to provide the answer, Transactionrevenue column in all_sessions table has only 4 values, and totalTransactionRevenue has only 80 values, which is more, but yet not enough to provide the answer.
+The query is very  simple, but the problem is that we don't have enough data to provide the answer, @@TransactionRevenue@@ column in @@all_sessions@@ table has only 4 values, and totalTransactionRevenue has only 80 values, which is more, but yet not enough to provide the answer.
 We could simply multiply productQuantity by productPrice, but productQuantity has only 53 values.

 The most complete information we probably can get is from the analytics table, by multiplying units_sold by unit_price (it has 2549 values).
 And it will give us United States with 1501.71 result.